 Prisoners' Right to Read

 The American Library Association asserts a compelling public interest in the preservation of intellectual freedom for individuals of any age held in jails, prisons, detention facilities, juvenile facilities, immigration facilities, prison work camps and segregated units within any facility.
-As Supreme Court Justice Thurgood Marshall wrote in Procunier v Martinez [416 US 428 (1974)]:
+As Supreme Court Justice Thurgood Marshall wrote in Procunier v.
+Martinez [416 U.S. 428 (1974)]:

 When the prison gates slam behind an inmate, he does not lose his human quality; his mind does not become closed to ideas; his intellect does not cease to feed on a free and open interchange of opinions; his yearning for self-respect does not end; nor is his quest for self-realization concluded.
 If anything, the needs for identity and self-respect are more compelling in the dehumanizing prison environment.

 Participation in a democratic society requires unfettered access to current social, political, economic, cultural, scientific, and religious information.
 Information and ideas available outside the prison are essential to prisoners for a successful transition to freedom.
 Learning to be free requires access to a wide range of knowledge, and suppression of ideas does not prepare the incarcerated of any age for life in a free society.
 Even those individuals that a lawful society chooses to imprison permanently deserve access to information, to literature, and to a window on the world.
 Censorship is a process of exclusion by which authority rejects specific points of view.
 That material contains unpopular views or even repugnant content does not provide justification for censorship.
-Unlike censorship, selection is a process of inclusion that involves the search for materials, regardless of format, that represent diversity and a broad spectrum of ideas.
+Unlike censorship, selection is a process of inclusion that involves the search for resources, regardless of format, that represent diversity and a broad spectrum of ideas.
 The correctional library collection should reflect the needs of its community.

 Libraries and librarians serving individuals in correctional facilities may be required by federal, state, or local laws; administrative rules of parent agencies; or court decisions to prohibit material that instructs, incites, or advocates criminal action or bodily harm or is a violation of the law.
 Only those items that present an actual compelling and imminent risk to safety and security should be restricted.
-Although these limits restrict the range of material available, the extent of limitation should be minimized by adherence to the Library Bill of Rights and its Interpretations.
+Although these limits restrict the range of resources available, the extent of limitation should be minimized by adherence to the American Library Association’s Library Bill of Rights and its Interpretations.